Transmitter Sample Clauses

 Transmitter.
 The radio or telephone transmitter installed at the Premises to convey an activation signal to the Alarm Receiving Centre.
 Any radio transmitters will at all times remain the property of KNI and the supplier of the radios.

 Transmitter.
-The Company undertakes to install signalling equipment for the monitoring of the alarm system installed at the premises in the central station of the company or his sub-contractor.
-Signalling equipment shall mean such equipment as defined and prescribed in terms of the by-laws of South Africa.
+The COMPANY undertakes to install approved signalling equipment (“the TRANSMITTER”) for the monitoring of the ALARM SYSTEM (installed at the premises described in the schedule), from the control room of the COMPANY or the COMPANY’s sub-contractor.
+Signalling equipment shall mean such equipment as defined and prescribed in terms of the generally accepted practices of SAIDSA, as applicable from time to time.